ThinkDataEd/curriculum/docs/unit2/campaign1.md

 also reported by children and teenagers.
 The amount of work for which people are responsible has been increasing.
 To understand what makes us feel stressed, some important questions to ask are:

-a) What factors affect my stress/chill level?
+1) What factors affect my stress/chill level?

-b) Do different personality types have different things that make them happy/sad?
+2) Do different personality types have different things that make them happy/sad?

-c) Do you like to be alone or with people?
+3) Do you like to be alone or with people?

-d) Is your stress/chill level a function of the environment in which you are in?
+4) Is your stress/chill level a function of the environment in which you are in?

 ###**2.
 Objectives:**